Wildsong/docker-ArcGISWebAppBuilder/README.md

 and "register" to get an AppId.
 Under "App Registration",
 * App Type: Browser
-* Redirect URI: I wrestle with this everytime so I enter all variations, one of them works, http://name:3344/ \
+* Redirect URI: I wrestle with this everytime so I enter all variations, one of them works, I have no idea which one, move along nothing to see here.
+Avoid stupid redirect errors. http://name:3344/ \
 https://name:3344/ \
 http://name.domain:3344/ \